Jorsorokin/HDBSCAN/readme.md

 ## Dependencies
 - MATLAB version r2015a or greater
+- Signal processing toolbox

 ## References
 - Campello et al. (2013): Density-Based Clustering Based on Hierarchical Density Estimates.
 - Campello et al. (2015): Hierarchical density estimates for data clustering, visualization, and outlier detection

+## Known Issues
+- Prediction of new points is an approximation, as the cluster hierarchy is not modified with new points
+- Hierarchy update with new labels has heuristics in place to deal with new clusters arising from previously labeled outliers